 On May 20, 1875, 17 different countries — including the United States — signed the Treaty of the Meter (also called the Meter Convention) to establish new international prototypes for mass and length.
 The agreement defined the official unit of mass as the kilogram and embodied it in a new metal artifact whose mass was essentially the same as the "kilogram of the archives."
 This new standard was made from an alloy of platinum (90 percent) and iridium (10 percent) and called the International Prototype Kilogram (IPK).

-Copies of the IPK, were sent to the countries which had signed the agreement.
-In 1890, the United States received the fourth and twentieth copies — known as K4 and K20.
-They both still serve as official national kilogram standards and check standards, in tandem with additional kilogram standards that the U.S. has since acquired.
+Copies of the IPK were sent to the countries which had signed the agreement.
+In 1890, the United States received the fourth and 20th copies — K4 and K20.
+They served as official national kilogram standards and check standards, in tandem with additional kilogram standards that the U.S. later acquired.
 They are kept at NIST's Gaithersburg campus in Maryland.